Polish Film Festival is organised by Polish Cinema in Australia Inc, a non-profit association established in 2018 in Melbourne, Australia.

 - To engage Polish and Australian community members in actively participating in the organisation, promotion and celebration of Polish arts and culture in Australia.

-- To create a film festival in November 2019 in Melbourne and Sydney with an innovative screen program attracting broader and larger audiences
+- To create an annual film festival in Melbourne and Sydney with an innovative screen program attracting broader and larger audiences

 - To create a retrospective screening of Polish films in Melbourne